chargebyte/chargebyte-docs/docs/source/safety_controller_parameterization.rst

-Since the open/close timings make no sense in case of `disabled` or `without-feedback`, it is possible to use these tokens directly as array item (actually, it is also possible to use the `with-feedback...` ones, but then the timings are considered zero which will result in an error due to the latency in the contactor).
+Since the open/close timings make no sense in case of `disabled` or `without-feedback`, it is possible to use these tokens directly as array item (actually, it is also possible to use the `with-feedback...` ones, but then the timings are considered zero which will result in an error due to the physical latency in the contactor).

-Both `close-time` and `open-time` accept integer values in the range 0 to 2550 ms, however the given value is divided by 10 before it is actually stored internally.
+Both `close-time` and `open-time` accept integer values in the range 10 to 2550 ms. Internally, the safety controller operates with time slots of 10 ms, so the last digit of the given integer is just discarded.
-(This division by 10 is necessary because the safety controller operates with internal time slots of 10 ms.)
+(In other words, the given integer is integer-divided by 10 before it is stored in the parameter block.)

 Emergency Input Configuration